About

 Past Affiliations

 I was an Associate Staff member of the Secure and Resilient Systems Group at MIT Lincoln Laboratory.
-I did many different things in that group, but mainly I worked on the Lincoln Laboratory Secure and Resilient Cloud (LLSRC) program - along with other modern infrastructure computing initiatives.
+I worked on the Lincoln Laboratory Secure and Resilient Cloud (LLSRC) program - along with other modern infrastructure computing initiatives.
 LLSRC was a little bit of OpenStack, a little bit Joyent’s SmartDataCenter, and we made some neat software that bootstraps trust in cloud environments.
 Introducing researchers to API-driven compute given some unique security constraints was fun.
+I was a coauthor on a few papers as well.

-Prior to that, I was an IT Staff I/II in the Advanced Lasercom Systems and Operations group at MIT-LL.
-I helped run a laboratory-wide HPC network used in creating and simulating brand new hardware - think full-custom circuits, sensors, and more.
+Prior to that, I was IT Staff in the Advanced Lasercom Systems and Operations group (also at Lincoln Laboratory).
+I helped run a laboratory-wide HPC network used in creating and simulating brand new hardware - think full-custom ASICs, sensors, and more.
 I also built infrastructure for various mission-critical field tests, the coolest one being for the Lunar Laser Communication Demonstration.

-Much of what I have learned is from trying things out, breaking things, and fixing them over many many years.
-Additionally, I have a Bachelor of Science in Computer Networking and Information Systems from Wentworth Institute of Technology, and a Masters in Networking and System Administration from Rochester Institute of Technology.
+Much of what I’ve learned is from trying things out, breaking things, and putting them back together again.
+But I also have a Bachelor of Science in Computer Networking and Information Systems from Wentworth Institute of Technology, and a Masters in Networking and System Administration from Rochester Institute of Technology.

 About This Site